-Just 90 minutes from Loango Lodge is Tassi Savannah Camp; our rainy-season mobile camp, which is constructed in part to maximise the eye-grabbing views of the savannah, and all the way to the Atlantic’s storybook coast.
-Remote and wild, the camp also a haven for migratory leatherback, hawksbill and olive ridley sea turtles, and a magnet for a colony of nesting birds including the red-beaked African skimmer and the rarely-seen damara tern.
+Just 90 minutes from Loango Lodge is Tassi Savannah Camp; our rainy-season mobile camp, which is constructed in part to maximise the eye-grabbing views of the savannah, and the Atlantic’s storybook coast.
+Remote and wild, the camp is also a haven for migratory leatherback, hawksbill and olive ridley sea turtles, and a magnet for a colony of nesting birds including the red-beaked African skimmer and the rarely-seen damara tern.

-With five, classic safari tents mounted on a platform, each feature two single beds [which can be converted into a king bed] and ensuite bathrooms.
+With five, classic safari tents mounted on a platform, each feature two single beds [which convert into a king bed] and ensuite bathrooms.
 From the camp, you can easily access the trails with your guide to see Loango’s savannah in all of its brilliant hues.

 Enjoy an evening safari or walk the beach when the night sky is full of stars.
-And when you return, pull up a camp chair by the fire, kick back with a Sundowner and listen to the savannah’s nocturnal sounds.
+And when you return back to camp, pull up a camp chair by the fire, kick back with a Sundowner and listen to the savannah’s nocturnal sounds.

 After an overnight stay in Libreville, you will be met at your hotel and taken to the airport for your short, 30-minute flight to Port-Gentil.
 Upon arrival, another GWC driver meet you for the three-hour drive to Loango National Park in a luxury, air-conditioned 4 x 4 wheel drive.